-The total variable cost (energy cost) due to generating energy to supply power to DISCOMs, as well as for trading purpose, include additional 4 paise/unit payable to

-GUVNL for the supply of such power.
+The total variable cost units of the energy cost due to generating energy to supply power to DISCOMs, as well as for trading purpose, include additional 4 paise/unit payable to GUVNL for the supply of such power.
 The basic purpose is to have an average variable cost to DISCOMs, as well as trading of power.
 The total variable cost is given in the Table below:

-Table 6.47: Variable cost for DISCOMs and trading of energy for FY 2011-12 to FY 2015-16 as projected by DGVCL
+Table 6.45: Variable cost for DISCOMs and trading of energy for FY 2011-12 to FY 2015-16 as projected by PGVCL